-The 35 Day Detox Challenge is a wide-ranging and systematic approach to change.
+The 35 Day Detox Challenge is a wide-ranging and systematic approach to personal development.
 It encompasses all the main areas of your life.
 However there is no expectation that anyone will do all the things available.
 Rather it makes sense to pick the areas that most relate to your present situation and focus on them.

 The Challenge takes place over a 5 week period.
 With the first week being before the New Moon, and the remaining 4 weeks closely following the lunar cycle.
 The Challenge peaks at the Full Moon with an optional juice fast, but continues through to the dark phase of the moon when the energy is at it weakest.
 At this point life goes back to normal – albeit a new normal – as new thoughts and actions have crept in and become new habits.

 Following the seasons (as well as the lunar astrology) we know those times of transition are the most powerful – the Equinoxes of March and September, and the Solstices of June and December – making these months the best months for manifesting change in your life..

 The Weekly Program